 Vanilla ice cream is usually considered better than chocolate ice cream.
 More Americans prefer vanilla taste rather than chocolate ice cream because it is soft and creamy.
-Even though their nutritional facts are similar, vanilla has more vitamin A, while chocolate has more iron.

 I put everything on the table.
 Here are the results: everything you need to finally decide which one is better in calories, which one Americans prefer, and what was the first: chocolate or vanilla?
 Keep on reading and find out!